drone-runners/drone-runner-kube/content/examples/service/rethinkdb.md

 # Basic Example

 In the below example we demonstrate a pipeline that launches a rethinkdb service container.
-The database server will be available at `database:28015`, where the hostname matches the service container name.
+The server can be reached at `localhost:28015`.

 ```
 kind: pipeline
+type: kubernetes
 name: default

 steps: